RobinLauDev/project-unite/README.md

 # Project Unite
-> An React application for increasing project collaborations in organisations.
+> A React application for increasing project collaborations in organisations.

 ## Table of contents
 * [General info](#general-info)